-2.3 Actions.
-The Commission will:
+8.01.22 DRAFT 2.3 Actions.
+The Commission will: 2.3.1 Produce and maintain written policies that ensure a high quality of governance and clear roles in decision-making between Commission and staff; 2.3.2 Regularly m Monitor, and not less than annually, evaluate the Chief Executive Officer's Executive Director's performance, based on the then-current adopted Commission policies and the Port's Work Plan, using the Evaluation Process and Procedures of Resolution 2022-19; Commented [CL2]: References the proposed CEO evaluation updated process in Resolution 202-19.
+2.3.3 Adopt, and bi-annually review, the Port's Strategic Work Plan; Commented [CL3]: Confirm name of Plan - Strategic Work Plan or Work Plan 2.3.4 Adopt the Port's annual budget; 2.3.5 Adopt, regularly review, and modify as necessary the Delegation of Authority to the Chief Executive OfficerExecutive Directo; r; 2.3.6 Set the rates, rules and regulations for services provided by the Port; 2.3.7 Purchase or dispose of real estate or other property to the benefit of Port District taxpayers/citizens; 2.3.8 Establish Port positions on significant governmental legislation; 2.3.9 -Reserve to the Chief Executive Officer management and direction of Port Staff, unless undertaken pursuant to the leadership of the Chief Executive Officer; 2.3.10 At all times maintain strict moral, ethical and honest conduct; 2.3.11 At all times treat the Chief Executive Officer, staff and public with respect; and Commented [CL4]: Note - see 3.6 below - existing language: " and shall conduct themselves with civility and respect at all times with one another, with staff, and with 2.3.12 Approve the annual budget of the Port and set the amount of the annual members of the public" tax levy by December 1 of each calendar year, pursuant to RCW 53.35.045; 2.3.13 Reserve to itself if, how, and the degree to which the Port will use the governmental powers of taxation and eminent domain; 2.3.14 Establish financial policies, including capital formation and debt issuance;

-- 2.3.1 Produce and maintain written policies that ensure a high quality of governance and clear roles in decision-making between Commission and staff; - 2.3.2 Regularly m Monitor, and not less than annually, evaluate the Chief Executive Officer's Executive Director's performance, based on the then-current adopted Commission policies and the Port's Work Plan, using the Evaluation Process and Procedures of Resolution 2022-19; - 2.3.3 Adopt, and bi-annually review, the Port's Strategic Work Plan; - 2.3.4 Adopt the Port's annual budget; - 2.3.5 Adopt, regularly review, and modify as necessary the Delegation of Authority to the Chief Executive Officer Executive Directo;; r; - 2.3.6 Set the rates, rules and regulations for services provided by the Port; - 2.3.7 Purchase or dispose of real estate or other property to the benefit of Port District taxpayers/citizens; - 2.3.8 Establish Port positions on significant governmental legislation; - 2.3.9 -Reserve to the Chief Executive Officer management and direction of Port Staff, unless undertaken pursuant to the leadership of the Chief Executive Officer; - 2.3.10 At all times maintain strict moral, ethical and honest conduct; - 2.3.11 At all times treat the Chief Executive Officer, staff and public with respect; and - 2.3.12 Approve the annual budget of the Port and set the amount of the annual tax levy by December 1 of each calendar year, pursuant to RCW 53.35.045; - 2.3.13 Reserve to itself if, how, and the degree to which the Port will use the governmental powers of taxation and eminent domain; - 2.3.14 Establish financial policies, including capital formation and debt issuance; - 2.3.7 -On an annual basis, affirm agreement to comply with these Rules and acknowledge and accept the consequences of failure to do so; and
+2.3.7 On an annual basis, affirm agreement to comply with these Rules and acknowledge and accept the consequences of failure to do so; and